Arpae-it/Rshortener/README.md

     with the address of your Google Sheet (you should remove ssl.verifypeer=FALSE if your Shiny server allows secure connections).
     Then load your app by adding a question mark ('?') and a short name at the end of the url like in this example. https://arpae.shinyapps.io/vai_a/?Arpa
-      Obviously the shortner works better if you deploy the app at an easy (and short) subdomain in your organizations.
+      Obviously the shortener works better if you deploy the app at an easy (and short) subdomain in your organizations.